HKN-HACKATHON/docs/guides/01_git.md

 # **How to use Git**

-Git is a version control system that can track changes made on any source file and can be used on any set of computer files, and be useful when coordinating work between different people.
+Git is a version control system that can track changes made on any source file and can be used on any set of computer files, and is useful when coordinating work between different people.
-It is able to create a snapshot of any point on your project, those snapshots are called commits and can be used to save and restore any points of the source history.
+It is able to create a snapshot of any point on your project, those snapshots are called commits and can be used to save and restore any points of the source code history.

 ### **1\.
 Setup and Initialization**

-To begin using git it should be setted up on your machine, you can find how to install it from [https://git-scm.com/install/](https://git-scm.com/install/).
+To begin using git it should be set up on your machine, you can find how to install it from [https://git-scm.com/install/](https://git-scm.com/install/).

 #### **A. Configure Git Identity**

 After the installation, you should configure it by setting up your name and email.
-This information is used to identify yourself on a commit and is required for their creations.
+This information is used to identify yourself on a commit and is required for their creation.

 ```shell